Social distancing doesn't have to doom your weekends. We have ideas - Local News 8

 But social distancing doesn't mean your weekend is doomed.
 You just have to get a little creative.

-Follow these basic guidelines for social distancing-approved activities from Crystal Watson with the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health:

-“It may seem harsh to take these steps sometimes, but really what we’re doing is protecting [vulnerable] people from becoming seriously ill,” she told CNN.
-“We can affect how this outbreak unfolds by taking these measures.”
+"It may seem harsh to take these steps sometimes, but really what we're doing is protecting [vulnerable] people from becoming seriously ill," said Crystal Watson with the Center for Health Security at the Johns Hopkins Bloomberg School of Public Health.
+"We can affect how this outbreak unfolds by taking these measures."

 Here are some ideas of how to still make the most of your weekends: